todotoit/healthcheck/README.md

   url: '...',        // the url for the http request
   interval: 3600,    // default: pings every hour - can be a later time string eg. "every 6 hours"
   autorun: true,    // by default, the timer starts when the class is instantiated, you can set this to false to start it programmatically using hc.start()
+  method: 'GET'     // request method
+  fail: '/fail'     // alternative url to call when reporting errors - absolute if it starts with 'https://', appended to the default url if not
   callback: false   // a callback to be called each time the healthcheck runs - it receives the response text as an argument }
 ```